reeshuffled/reeshuffled.github.io/_posts/2024-12-23-Relationship-Limiting-Beliefs.md

 ---
+description: What are some beliefs that limit the possibilities in people's relationships?
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2024-12-23T10:20:56-05:00'
+slug: relationship-limiting-beliefs
+started_at: '2024-09-24 08:16:00'
 tags:
 - Love/Romance
 - '2024'
 title: Relationship Limiting Beliefs
-slug: relationship-limiting-beliefs
-description: What are some beliefs that limit the possibilities in people's relationships?
-started_at: '2024-09-24 08:16:00'
 type: stub
-publish_datetime: '2024-12-23T10:20:56-05:00'
-links:
-  internal: []
-  external: []
 ---

 I believe that there are certain limiting beliefs that people are socialized or come to choose to believe that genuinely prevent certain forms of meaningful connection in a person's life.